 Furthermore, with the growing demand for semiconductors, ASML will likely be selling increasing units.
 Besides, ASML has the additional options of adding value.
 For example, higher wafer throughput through increasing parallel operation will increase yield.

 The race to improve performance by leveraging science and engineering (SE) is an excellent example of the rise of the ASML monopoly.
 It underscores the power of competition exploiting ideas out of SE in monopolizing the market.
-Besides, ASML monopoly is an example that the winner takes all.
+Besides, the ASML monopoly is an example of the winner-takes-all all.
 Interestingly, in every major segment of the semiconductor value chain, there is a monopoly.